devgioele/aom-ts/README.md

 ## GUI

-This web app demonstrates AOM by dynamically generating a form based on the entity type.
+This web app demonstrates AOM by dynamically generating a form based on the product type (entity type).
-Change the source code and see how the form adapts to it!
+If the product type changes, the form automatically adapts!

 ## Getting started